 Corcovado National Park

-Separated from the open Pacific Coast by the wild and pristine Osa Peninsula, lies the beautiful Golfito Bay.
-There are frequent ferry boats cross the Golfo Dulce from Golfito to Puerto Jimenez, which is the entrance point for the Osa Peninsula and the remote and exotic Corcovado National Park.
+The most wild and pristine part of Osa Peninsula is without a doubt Corcovado National Park.
 Within Corcovado you can find 13 major ecosystems, all four monkey species, all four sea turtles and over 40 frog species.
 In addition there are 100 butterfly species, 10,000 insect species, several types of snakes, over 25 lizard species all six feline species, tapirs, crocodiles, peccaries and over 400 bird species including the scarlet macaws!

 Piedras Blancas and Golfo Dulce Forest Reserve